opedrosimoes/one-app-many-customers-talk/README.md

-# Multitenancy Core — Presentation
+# One App, Many Customers — Presentation

+Inside a Multitenant Spring Boot Application
 Slide deck covering the design and evolution of the multitenancy-core Spring Boot library.
 Built with [Spectacle](https://github.com/FormidableLabs/spectacle) (React) and [Vite](https://vitejs.dev/).

 ## Prerequisites